In This Article

 10xTravel is part of an affiliate sales network and receives compensation for sending traffic to partner sites, such as CreditCards.com.
 This compensation may impact how and where links appear on this site.
 This site does not include all financial companies or all available financial offers.
 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

 The Southwest Airlines Companion Pass might be the most rewarding perk in the points and miles game.
 It allows you to bring a companion onboard any Southwest flight for almost free.
-You just pay the taxes and fees associated with their tickets (starting at $5.60 each way).
+All you’re required to pay are the taxes and fees associated with their tickets (starting at $5.60 each way).

-There aren’t any restrictions on when you can use the pass, but there are a few guidelines on how you can use it.
+There aren’t any restrictions on when or how often you can use the benefit, but there are a few guidelines on how you can use it:

-- Valid on both cash and award tickets
+- Useable on both cash and award tickets

 - No blackout dates